 In some cases, a 3PL may have favorable contracts with major carriers.
 Ask about shipping costs for typical orders.
-Find out if the fulfillment center can save you money on shipping or DIM weight charges.
+Find out if the fulfillment center can save you money on shipping.

 Ask about omnichannel fulfillment integration

-These are just a few of the questions you probably want to ask prospective order fulfillment warehouses.
-To help you gather all the information you need, we’ve created a fulfillment company questionnaire.
-The questionnaire includes a comprehensive list of topics to help you cover all the bases.
+These are just a few questions you should ask prospective order fulfillment partners.
+To help you gather more information, we’ve created a fulfillment company questionnaire that includes a comprehensive list of topics to help you cover all the bases.

 Online reviews of third-party logistics services companies

-When it comes to choosing a 3rd-party logistics company, talk to clients as well as the company.
+When it comes to choosing a third-party logistics company, talk to clients as well as the company.
 Online reviews can help you decide whether a fulfillment company is right for your business.

 Here are some excellent fulfillment reviews to help you get started:

-In addition, look up the companies you’re considering on the Better Business Bureau.
-That allows you to see how they rate and if they have any complaints lodged against them.
+In addition, look up the companies you’re considering on the Better Business Bureau website.

 How can 3PL services help your ecommerce business?

 Outsourcing your fulfillment is a great way to increase the capacity and reach of your eCommerce business.
-You don’t have to hire any additional staff, but you will be able to do more.
+You’ll be able to do more without hiring additional staff.
 You pay only for the services and warehouse space you need, rather than being stuck with a warehouse lease.
 And you gain logistics expertise to help you enhance your supply chain and take your fulfillment operations to a higher level.